masanbasa3k/DestroyTheInvaders_Game_Neat/README.md

 # DestroyTheInvaders_Game_Neat
- Destroy the Invaders game with python pygame and using Neat module and AI plays the game
+ -Destroy the Invaders game with python pygame and using Neat module and AI plays the game-

+If you want to play game, Destroy_The_Invaders_Game.py file is game. you can downloads images and run the game.

+Other files explanitaion:

+Destroy_The_Invaders_Game_Neat.py this file has neat module ,ai learn the game with everything. you can run directly

+DTI_Neat_for_live.py -> ai learns to just live

+DTI_Neat_fire_and_escape.py -> code take checkpoint from live code and learn live and killing enemies

+DTI_Neat_best.py -> this code take the best_gen.pickle and run it, its same with main game but you can just watch best gen what can do

 Game Photos